laurakond/Stitch-Art-Guides-pp4/TESTING.md

     - This will be addressed at the next development stage.

 **Past tutorials in Calendar day view**
-- When customising past and future tutorials, I could not find a way to target past tutorials' font so that they would appear grayed out.
+- When customising past and future tutorials, I could not find a way to target past tutorials' font color so that they would appear grayed out.
 The full month view of past tutorials is displaying as expected.
     - This will be addressed at the next development stage.

 **Today's tutorials in Calendar view**